Ask a COVID-19 Question

 Passengers arriving in Nigeria must self-isolate for seven days and then retest.
 They must continue self-isolating until test results are received, usually between 24-48 hours.
 Isolating in the city of port entry (Abuja or Lagos) is recommended but not required.

 - Are commercial flights operating?
 Yes

 Passengers must wear face masks when taking public transportation and public transportation is limited to 50% capacity.

 Fines for Non-Compliance (if applicable)

-- The American Citizens Services (ACS) Units in Abuja and Lagos are processing routine ACS services as possible in accordance with COVID-19 prevention measures.
+- The American Citizens Services (ACS) Units in Abuja and Lagos are processing all routine ACS services as possible in accordance with COVID-19 prevention measures.
 Visit our website for updates.
-U.S. citizens in need of an emergency passport for imminent travel should email a copy of their travel itinerary to AbujaACS@state.gov or LagosACS@state.gov.

-- Due to the COVID-19 pandemic, routine visa services in both Abuja and Lagos are currently suspended.
-Abuja and Lagos are accepting limited visa appointments in specific categories as possible in accordance with COVID-19 prevention measures.
+- Abuja and Lagos are accepting limited number of non-immigrant and immigrant visas in accordance with COVID-19 prevention measures.
 Visit our website for updates.